 Most of the time I use my camera’s aperture-priority mode, setting it between f/2.8 and f/5.6.
 This allows me to blur the background as much as possible, separating the animal from its surroundings.
 Keeping the aperture wide open also allows me to capture as much light as possible in the zoo’s darker areas.

-Sometimes it might be necessary to select shutter-priority or manual mode if the animal is moving fast (such as a running animal)
+Sometimes it might be necessary to select shutter-priority or manual mode if the animal is moving fast (such as a running animal).

 I have my camera set up to display a 3 x 3 grid in my viewfinder to help with composition.
 You’ll probably want to crop some images later, so make sure your camera is set to take images at the highest resolution available.
 Shoot in RAW mode if you intend to edit your pictures on computer later.

-Move anti-clockwise around the zoo.
+Consider moving anti-clockwise around the zoo

 There is some evidence to suggest that most people move through parks and attractions in a clockwise direction.
 You might find it quieter if you do the opposite.

-Use your camera’s burst mode.
+Use your camera’s burst mode

-You might find burst mode works better if you turn off RAW mode, and capture JPEG files instead.
-Also remember that some memory cards work faster than others, and this can affect how many photos you can take in burst mode before your camera starts to stutter.
+Remember that some memory cards work faster than others, and this can affect how many photos you can take in burst mode before your camera starts to stutter.

-Make use of your telephoto lens.
+Make use of your telephoto lens

 If you don’t have a telephoto lens then you could decide to concentrate your photography on larger animals or animals you can get closer to.

-Pick the best time to visit.
+Consider the best time and day to visit

 If you do happen to be shooting on a bright day then you might be better pictures photographing animals which are in the shade.